MACultural Anthropology

 ---|---|

-Application fee | €100 one-time The application fee is non-refundable |
+Application fee | €50 one-time The application fee is non-refundable |

-Entry qualification | Undergraduate / Bachelor diploma (or higher) Applicants must have a BA/BBA degree in any of the following areas: Social Science, Communication and Media Science, International Studies, Political Studies, Social Work, Sociology, Social Pedagogy, Cultural Anthropology, Political Science, Community Coordination, Ethnography, Roma Studies.
+The entry qualification documents are accepted in English.
+If this is not the case, you will need official translations along with verified copies of the original.
+You must take the original entry qualification documents along with you when you finally go to the university.
 The entry qualification documents are accepted in the following languages: English.
-Often you can get a suitable transcript from your school.
-If this is not the case, you will need official translations along with verified copies of the original.
 Often you can get a suitable transcript from your school.
 If this is not the case, you will need official translations along with verified copies of the original.
 You must take the original entry qualification documents along with you when you finally go to the university. |

 ---|